Club Rules

 (e) To set up and maintain a programme of on-going education about the breed’s functional conformation and traditional work.

-3. Membership
+- Membership

 (a) All applications for membership shall be in writing in the form for the time being prescribed by the Committee of the Club (herein after referred to as the “Committee”) and must be supported by a proposal signed by two members of the Club who themselves must have been members for at least five years.
 (Note – application forms should not be proposed and seconded by two persons of a joint membership or from the same family.)
 The Committee shall have absolute power in its own discretion to accept or reject any such application for membership, and may elect a member for a probationary period of up to two years, at the end of which time full membership may be either granted or refused.

 (b) Nobody under the age of sixteen may be accepted as a full member of the Club but may be elected as a Junior Member.
 Persons between the ages of sixteen and twenty-one who are in full-time education may also be elected as junior members.
-Junior Members shall be entitled to receive email communications from the Club but not communications sent by post and no Junior Member is entitled to vote at a General meeting or in a postal ballot.
+Junior Members shall be entitled to receive email communications from the Club but not communications sent by post and no Junior Member is entitled to vote at a General meeting or in a digital and / or postal ballot.
 Nothing in this Rule shall prevent a person aged over sixteen years from applying for full membership of the Club on payment of the appropriate subscription.

 (c) The Committee shall have the power to confer honorary membership on any person who has rendered distinguished service to the Club or the interests represented by it.
 Honorary members shall be relieved of payment of subscription to the Club and shall have the same rights and privileges as full subscribing members.